Reconciling Open Interest with Traded Volume in Perpetual Swaps: Open Interest and Perpetual Contracts

-where $V_k$ is the size of a trade at time $t_k \in (t_i, t_{i+1}]$ and $O_{t}$ is the open interest at time $t$. \eqref{eq:oi_change} is summarizing what was described above, i.e. assuming that at time $t_{i}$ the open interest reported for a market is $O_{t_{i}}$ then the absolute change in open interest $|O_{t_{i+1}} - O_{t_{i}}|$ cannot be larger than the total trading volume $\sum_{k>t_{i}}^{t_{i+1}} V_k$ in that time interval $(t_i, t_{i+1}]$.
-If the reporting of open interest follows the sequence of events, i.e. after a trade or liquidation the open interest is updated using the same timestamp as the event that effected the change, the above equation must hold for all time intervals.
-Namely, every absolute change in open interest must be less than the trading volume of that time interval.
+From the previous examples, we can see that in all cases $V_k \geq |O_{t_{i+1}} - O_{t_i}|$.
+Equation (\ref{eq:oi_change}) is a consequence of taking the sum on both sides of the inequality and applying the triangle inequality on the right side when several transactions take place between $t_{i}$ and $t_{i+1}$.
+If the reporting of open interest follows the sequence of events, \textit{i.e.}, after a trade or liquidation the open interest is updated using the same timestamp as the event that effected the change, the above equation must hold for all time intervals\footnote{A liquidation is a forced trade by the exchange which takes place when one of the counter-parties has reached critical margin levels and can no longer maintain the position open.
+Liquidations are an automated risk reduction mechanism.}.
+Namely, every absolute change in open interest must be less than or equal to the trading volume of that time interval.
 However, as there is no single reporting standard in cryptocurrency exchanges, it is possible that in some intervals part of the trading volume responsible for the change in open interest is reported in the next time interval.
-For example, let's say that an exchange has two different API endpoints for reporting trades and the open interest for a market, let's further assume that it timestamps the API messages at the time of transmission and not as they occur.
-If the exchange receives large trades near $t_{i+1}$ and pushes the new open interest first and then the trades that caused the change, the trading volume in the time interval $(t_i, t_{i+1}]$ could be less than the change in open interest.
-However, this delay should be no more than a few multiples of the risk and matching engine latency which for cryptocurrency exchanges is on the order of $500\mu s$.
-Given that the timestamp resolution for tick-by-tick data in the exchanges we investigate in this work is $1ms$ the delay should be no more than $1ms$ on reported trades; assuming honest reporting of volume.
-Therefore, increasing the volume integral in \eqref{eq:oi_change} by that latency ($\tau = 1ms$) should mitigate this issue.
-In the results presented in this work we use a modified version of \eqref{eq:oi_change} as follows:
+For example, let us say that an exchange has two different API (Application Programming Interface) endpoints for reporting trades and the open interest for a market, let us further assume that it timestamps the API messages at the time of transmission and not as they occur.
+If the exchange receives large trades near $t_{i+1}$ and pushes the new open interest first and then, after that, the trades that caused the change, the trading volume in the time interval $(t_i, t_{i+1}]$ could be less than the change in open interest.
+However, this delay should be no more than a few multiples of the risk and matching engine latency, which for cryptocurrency exchanges is on the order of $500\mu s$\footnote{The matching and risk engines are crucial components of an exchange platform.
+The first one ensures that trades are executed efficiently and fairly following the principles of price-time priority.
+The second one ensures the safety and security of all funds and counter-party solvency by triggering liquidations when needed and ensuring that new positions do not exceed available margin.}.
+Given that the timestamp resolution for tick-by-tick data in the exchanges we investigate in this work is $1ms$, the delay should be no more than $1ms$ on reported trades (assuming honest reporting of volume).
+Even if the websocket API pushes data at a higher rate, which it does, the time resolution is the same.
+Since the exchanges presented in this study do not offer finer granularity timestamps, at least not according to their API documentation (see \textit{e.g.}, \href{https://binance-docs.github.io/apidocs/spot/en/#general-info}{Binance API/General Info}), we cannot know with certainty where the discrepancies presented in Section \ref{sec:analysis} are coming from: it can be misreporting of the traded volume (liquidations being part of the trading volume), the open interest, or both.